qiuwch/VDL/learner-actor/README.md

 Single machine with two actor processes is 11.8s, the result is produced by `sh bench-multi-local.sh`.

 Three machines with two actors is 15.6, produced by `sh bench-multi-machine.sh`.

+Use Timer defined in `util.py`, it is possbile to know how much time is spent in communication.

+Timer: Communication, total: 10.595837
+Timer: Computation, total: 0.535670

+### Version v0.0.2

+TODO:

+- Send `bytearray` instead of `str(obs)`
+- Use multi thread to send message